Top 8 Internet Safety Rules That You Should Adopt

 1. Use a New Strong Password for Every Account

-Your password is like a vault, holding your sensitive data.
-Your banking account, email account, social media account, and various shopping accounts are all protected using a password, and for a good reason.
+Your password is like a vault holding your sensitive data.
+Your banking, email, social media, and shopping accounts are all protected using a password for a good reason.
 A series of characters and numbers hide your identity and financial data.
-Today, it’s not out of the question and relatively common for individuals to use password generators and password managers to store all these individual passwords.
-If you secure your passwords correctly, then your data is secure, even from the most experienced cybercriminals.
+Today, it’s not out of the question and relatively common for individuals to use password generators and managers to store all these individual passwords.
+If you secure your passwords correctly, your data is secure, even from the most experienced cybercriminals.
 The implementation of additional security measures can further boost this.
-Never use a password that is easily guessed, such as your name, or the alphabet, etc., as it’s only a matter of time before your accounts are compromised.
+Never use a password that is easily guessed, such as your name, the alphabet, etc., as it’s only a matter of time before your accounts are compromised.

 Check out: How to Make Sense of VPN Encryption?